microsoft/TypeScript/doc/spec.md

 })(<BaseClassName>);
 ```

-In addition, the ‘__extends’ function below is emitted at the beginning of the JavaScript source file.
-It copies all properties from the base constructor function object to the derived constructor function object (in order to inherit static members), and appropriately establishes the ‘prototype’ property of the derived constructor function object.
+In addition, the '__extends' function below is emitted at the beginning of the JavaScript source file.
+It copies all properties from the base constructor function object to the derived constructor function object (in order to inherit static members), and appropriately establishes the 'prototype' property of the derived constructor function object.

 ```TypeScript
 var __extends = this.__extends || function(d, b) {